Find the Right Path

 George Miller, a farmer whose wife, Janice Von Brook, and her daughter, Carol Lamb, both work at The Jackson Laboratory, was diagnosed with ALS in 2005.
 This year's walk in Bangor generated more than $40,000 in donations to support ALS research, including more than $8,000 raised by the Fighting for Farmer George team.

-JAX® Mice & Services is now providing unique mouse strains for optogenetics research.
+JAX® Mice, Clinical & Research Services is now providing unique mouse strains for optogenetics research.
 Work in this area has the potential to produce innovative therapies for neurological disorders, including depression, Parkinson's disease, addiction and memory loss.

 On May 15, 2010, The Jackson Laboratory—West hosted luminaries from both the athletic and scientific worlds for a symposium looking at Parkinson's disease research.